Dunmore's Proclamation: Dunmore's Proclamation

-In the official document, he declared martial law and adjudged all Patriots as traitors to the the Crown.
+In the official document, he declared martial law and adjudged all Patriots as traitors to the Crown.
 Furthermore, the document declared "all indentured servants, Negroes, or others [...] free that are able and willing to bear arms."
 Dunmore expected such a revolt to have several effects.
 Primarily, it would bolster his own forces, which, cut off from reinforcements from British-held Boston, numbered only around 300 men.
 Secondarily, he hoped that such an action would create a fear among the colonists of a general slave uprising and would force them to abandon the revolution.

 Colonial reaction

 Colonial leaders were quick to express their outrage over this escalation.
 On December 4, the Continental Congress recommended to Virginia that they resist Dunmore "to the uttermost".
 Edward Rutledge wrote that the proclamation was more effective in working "an eternal separation between Great Britain and the Colonies... than any other expedient."
-Virginia's chief statesmen, assembled in the Fourth Virginia Convention, responded on December 14, 1775, with an declaration that all fugitive slaves would be executed:
+Virginia's chief statesmen, assembled in the Fourth Virginia Convention, responded on December 14, 1775, with a declaration that all fugitive slaves would be executed:

 WHEREAS Lord Dunmore, by his proclamation, dated on board the ship William, off Norfolk, the 7th day of November 1775, hath offered freedom to such able-bodied slaves as are willing to join him, and take up arms, against the good people of this colony, giving thereby encouragement to a general insurrection, which may induce a necessity of inflicting the severest punishments upon those unhappy people, already deluded by his base and insidious arts; and whereas, by an act of the General Assembly now in force in this colony, it is enacted, that all negro or other slaves, conspiring to rebel or make insurrection, shall suffer death, and be excluded all benefit of clergy: We think it proper to declare, that all slaves who have been, or shall be seduced, by his lordship's proclamation, or other arts, to desert their masters' service, and take up arms against the inhabitants of this colony, shall be liable to such punishment as shall hereafter be directed by the General Convention.
 And to that end all such, who have taken this unlawful and wicked step, may return in safety to their duty, and escape the punishment due to their crimes, we hereby promise pardon to them, they surrendering themselves to Col. William Woodford, or any other commander of our troops, and not appearing in arms after the publication hereof.
 And we do farther earnestly recommend it to all humane and benevolent persons in this colony to explain and make known this our offer of mercy to those unfortunate people.